MileHacker Logo

 Plage Mehdia: Kenitra's local beach, about 15 km west.
 Highlights: Long sandy beach, surfing, swimming, fishing, Kasbah of Mehdia ruins.
 Transportation: Easily accessible by shared grand taxi or local bus.

 Merja Zerga National Park: Approximately 30 km north.
 Highlights: Significant wetland, renowned for birdwatching.
-Transportation: Best accessed by arranging a grand taxi or private car.
+Transportation: Best gotten to by arranging a grand taxi or private car.

 Transportation Options for Each Destination